programmfabrik/easydb-documentation/en/sysadmin/konfiguration/sso/sso.md

 ## easydb configuration

-In principle, the easydb configuration is similar for Kerberos and Shibboleth, but in Kerberos, only the username is passed on to the application via HTTP headers.
-If more information is required for the authorization, a plug-in is currently required that is specifically implemented by the customer and, e.g. An LDAP server asks for information about the user.
+In principle, the easydb configuration is the same for Kerberos and Shibboleth.
+But in Kerberos only the username is passed on to the application via HTTP headers.
+That is why there are also options for LDAP-queries, to get group memberships.

-This configuration is done in the central file `easydb5-master.yml`, located during [install](/sysadmin/installation/installation.html).
+Easydb configuration is done in the central file `easydb5-master.yml`, located during [install](/sysadmin/installation/installation.html).

+We divide the configuration into paragraphs about frontend and backend on this page, to not discuss all at once.
+But both parts are relevant.

-### common configuration
+### backend configuration

 The `sso` plugin must be activated to have the following configuration effect.